tencurse/neocities/src/about.md

 <div>

-here are some link buttons to my site! i couldn’t decide which one i liked so just have all of them :~) please do not [hotlink](https://simple.wikipedia.org/wiki/Hotlinking)!
+here are some buttons for my site if you want to link back! :~) please do not [hotlink](https://simple.wikipedia.org/wiki/Hotlinking)!

 ![](/assets/img/10kph-01.png) ![](/assets/img/10kph-02.png) ![](/assets/img/10kph-03.png)